 Step 6: Scoop all the pulp and seeds out of your pumpkin.
 (Save your seeds for roasting!).
 Wash it clean with soap and water and then pat it dry with paper towel.
 Make sure to dry it really well.
 Moisture is your biggest enemy!
 It can end up with mold easily if you skip this part.

 Step 7: Put some lights in.
 It’s better not to use a real candle or your Jack-o-lantern will wilt and won’t last long.
 (I used our extra Christmas lights to put inside).

 Step 8: (You can skip this step if you want.
 But for those who are perfectionists like me, I’d say it’s worth the extra time and effort).
 I wanted to create some shadow and dimensions to my carved art, but it’s hard to see exactly what it would like in the dark with our dining room lights on.
 So I suggest you turn off or dim all the lights in your work space, but leave your pumpkin lights on.
 Make any necessary tweaking until you are satisfied with the look of your masterpiece.

 (After I was done carving my first pumpkin, I realized I didn’t have the date on it.
 Since this is for a baby announcement, I think the date is kind of important.
 So, I grabbed our other pumpkin.
-Unfortunately, it doesn’t have a stem on it, but it was a nice shape that’s why we bought it in the first place.
+Unfortunately, it doesn’t have a stem on it, but it was a nice shape that’s why we bought it.
 I used a sharpie to write down the date and then carved it with my carving tool.
 Because I used a sharpie, I didn’t need to dust it off with cornstarch).